Adapt and find meaning to feel better in your life

 It’s amazing how certain days – like the holidays – call our attention.
 The joyous, the festive, the celebrations.
 These high points set such a high standard as to how things should be.
 Living with a focus on only the high points isn’t sustainable on a daily basis.
-I sought to maintain that perpetual joy and celebration – instead, I found anxiety and sadness.
+In earlier years I sought to maintain that perpetual joy and celebration.
+Instead, I found anxiety and sadness.
+Fortunately, we can all grow and evolve – especially when we explore things with an open mind.